powercodeacademy/phrg-rails-using-erb/README.md

 The substitution tag evaluates Ruby code and then displays the results into the view.
 It opens with `<%=` and closes with `%>`.
 Inside of these tags, you can write any valid Ruby code that you want.

-There aren't any tests for this lesson, but feel free to reopen the `index.erb` file from the previous lesson and code along.
-You'll also want to restart your Shotgun server by entering `shotgun` from the lesson directory in terminal.
-In `index.erb`, add the following code, which should render in the browser as `I love Ruby!!`:
+There aren't any tests for this lesson, but feel free to create a Rails view file and code along.
+You can start your Rails server by entering `rails server` from the lesson directory in terminal.
+In your view file (e.g., `app/views/pages/index.html.erb`), add the following code, which should render in the browser as `I love Ruby!!`:

 ```erb
 <%= "I love " + "Ruby!!" %>